CynthiaWeaver-Jeannine/we_love_movies/README.md

 [x] access relevant information, e.g., retrieve specific data and filter information
 [x] create an error handler for the case where a route does not exist (404, Not found)
 [x] build an API with RESTful design principles, e.g. CRUD operations with HTTP verbs and HTTP status codes.
-[x] create and customize a knexfile.js file n
+[x] create and customize a knexfile.js file
 [x] create connection to the database with Knex: 1. "npm install knex";
     2. install the postgres driver with "npm install pg";
     3. create a Knex instance, e.g., 'const knex = require("knex")...'
     4. interact with the database using the Knex instance
 [x] write database queries to complete CRUD routes in an express server
 [x] return joined and nested data with Knex; examples: joins are in the "..service.js" files; nested example in update() in the reviews.controller.js
 [x] database connections using Knex's tools: examples: npx knex migrate:make <migration_name>; npx knex migrate:latest
 [x] deploying a backend server (utilized Render)

 Additional rubric criteria included:
 [x] all tests are passing in qualified